Bayesian Active Search on Parameter Space: a 95 GeV Spin-0 Resonance in the ($B-L$)SSM: Introduction

-This work aims at filling identified gaps in the existing literature by focusing on improving sample efficiency for computational expensive numerical evaluations of BSM models (the aforementioned $(B-L)$SSM being out benchmark example), a comprehensive characterisation of the total region in their parameter space that satisfy desired values in multiple observables while achieving sample diversity within these discovered regions.
-A batched Bayesian Multi-Objective (BMO) AS approach is developed which we name b-CASTOR\footnote{For \textbf{b}atched \textbf{C}onstraint \textbf{A}ctive \textbf{S}earch with \textbf{T}PE \textbf{O}ptimisation and \textbf{R}ank based sampling.}.
+This work aims at filling identified gaps in the existing literature by focusing on improving sample efficiency for computational expensive numerical evaluations of BSM models (the aforementioned $(B-L)$SSM being our benchmark example), a comprehensive characterisation of the total region in their parameter space that satisfy desired values in multiple observables while achieving sample diversity within these discovered regions.
+A batched Bayesian Multi-Objective AS approach is developed which we name b-CASTOR \footnote{ The code to reproduce the results is available on \href{https://github.com/mjadiaz/blssm-bcastor}{github.com/mjadiaz/blssm-bcastor}}, implemented using the \texttt{hep-aid}\footnote{Available on \href{https://github.com/mjadiaz/hep-aid }{github.com/mjadiaz/hep-aid}} library \cite{Diaz:2024sxg}.
 In this approach, multiple phenomenological signatures of a particular BSM model are set as the multiple objectives, constrained by experimental measurements.
-These can refer to particle masses, Branching Ratios (BRs), production cross-sections or any model prediction information.
+These can refer to particle masses, Branching Ratios (BRs), production cross sections or any model prediction information.
 To make parameter sampling more efficient, we use surrogate models to approximate the objectives, a common practice in Bayesian Optimisation (BO) \cite{wang2022recent}.
-In particular, we model the objectives with Gaussian Process based models\cite{books/lib/RasmussenW06}.
+In particular, we model the objectives with Gaussian Process based models \cite{books/lib/RasmussenW06}.
 This probabilistic formulation enables us to introduce the expected coverage improvement acquisition function, introduced in \cite{malkomes2021beyond}.
 This policy seeks to improve volume coverage within the satisfactory regions of the search space to propose new candidate solutions in a sequential manner.
 Lastly, we develop a sampling strategy to allow multi-point evaluations and tunable control over the exploration and exploitation trade-off.
 This balances the extent to which parameters are selected far from the best predictions of the surrogate model that adapts to the previously chosen samples.